pyload/pyload/README.md

 ### Extra Dependencies

-Extra dependencies are non-essential packages that extend or unlock some features of pyLoad.
+Extra dependencies are non-essential packages that enable additional features of pyLoad.

 To install them you have to append a specific tag name to the installation command.

 #### Available tags

--   `plugins`: packages required by some plugins to work.
+-   `plugins`: includes packages used by several plugins.
--   `build`: packages required to [build translations](#build-translations).
+-   `build`: includes packages used to [build translations](#build-translations).
--   `all`: shortcut to apply all available tags.
+-   `all`: includes both plugins and build packages.

 You can use a tag in this way: